 By keeping all of these aspects of salary negotiation in mind, you will be coming to the negotiating table with the information and confidence needed to ensure a positive salary negotiation experience for your new Integrative and Functional Medicine Job.

-Integrated and Functional Connections is the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
+Integrated Connections is the leading-edge healthcare staffing firm that specializes exclusively in Integrative and Functional Medicine career placements.
 We are the official “connector” in the field and actively seek to promote all available opportunities.
 Explore our Integrated Connections Academy for eCourses designed to support professionals in the field of Integrative, Lifestyle and Functional Medicine.
 Our goal is to connect you to the best opportunity for your skills and aspirations.
 Learn more at www.integratedconnects.com.